Advertise with Long term rentals in France

-Long Term Rentals in France specialises in promoting the French property for long term rental.
-We cover the whole Southern France Region from Nice and Monaco, over through Provence, down through Languedoc-Roussillon to the Spanish border and across to Midi-Pyerenees and Dordogne.
-If you own a French property and you are considering letting it on a long term basis (from 3 months to 2 years), find out all the information you need to know about advertising on Long Term Rentals in France!
+Long Term Rentals in France specialises in promoting French properties for long term lets of between 3 to 12 months.
+We cover the whole Southern France Region from Cote d'Azur, Provence, down through Languedoc-Roussillon to the Spanish border and across to the Midi-Pyrenees.
+We also advertise a number of rental properties in Dordogne, Charente and Loire Valley.
+If you own a French property and you are considering letting it on a long term basis, find out all the information you need to know about advertising on Long Term Rentals in France!

 About Long term rentals in France